Connecticut Court Records

 How to Access Electronic Court Records in Connecticut

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent of government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Since third-party sites are independent of government sources and not sponsored by these agencies, record availability, accuracy, and validity may not be guaranteed.

 How Do I Remove Public Court Records in Connecticut?